New Guinea Tree Boa, Pacific Tree Boa Scientific Name: Candoia c carinata

 Found in the south Pacific, usually on the Solomon Islands or in Indonesia

-Boa - Papuan Tree Foods
+What do Boa - Papuan Tree snakes eat?

-Boa - Papuan Tree Behavior
+Boa - Papuan Tree behavior and personality

 The beautiful Papuan Tree Boa is an endangered reptile that is often offered in the pet trade, so it is important to obtain captive bred Papuan Tree Boas to help preserve wild populations.
 These snakes are known for their docile temperaments, and the come in wide range of coloration and patterning.
 Known for their docility, Papuan Tree Boas, especially captive born specimens, tend to be easier to tame than many snakes.
 They are nocturnal and arboreal in the wild, and are not particularly active.
 In captivity, if a Papuan Tree Boa moves, it is usually only from one resting spot to another without any waste of energy or time.
 Because of this apparent reluctance to expend much energy, Papuan Tree Boas may not make the most interesting captives, movement wise.
 As a whole, the ease of taming and the beauty of coloration make these snakes desirable and lovely pets.